 In the east, there was a depiction of the first Trojan War, with Telamon and Hercules fighting against the king of Troy Laomedon.
 The central space of those two pediments was occupied by statues of the goddess Athena.
 The sculptures were discovered by the English archaeologist Charles Robert Cockerell in the 19th century, when he was conducting excavations at the temple, during his Grand Tour.
 After their discovery (and the removal of those still in place), they were sent to Zakynthos island and then to Malta where eventually, the King of Bavaria Ludwig I bought them at auction.
-Nowadays there are on display at the Glyptothek of Munich.
+Nowadays they are on display at the Glyptothek of Munich.

-Therefore, the Aeginetans decided to found the new capital (Paleochora) of their island approximately at the center of it.
-This settlement was the main town for many centuries.
-Paleochora suffered many attacks and invasions over the years with the one of the notorious pirate Barbarossa in the 16th century being the most memorable one.
+Therefore, the Aeginetans decided to establish the new capital -Paleochora- of their island approximately at the center of it, and the settlement remained its main town for many centuries.
+Paleochora suffered numerous attacks and invasions over the years with one of the notorious pirates Barbarossa in the 16th century being the most memorable one.

 Sail to the islet of Moni

-In case you want to have a swim to an uninhabited islet full of dense pine forests and sandy beaches, Moni islet is the place to be.
-In order for you to get there, head to the town of Perdika to the south and hop on a small boat that will take you to this small paradise.
-Just 500 meters away from Aegina, the islet has just one monastery on it.
+In case you want to swim in the waters of an uninhabited islet full of dense pine forests and sandy beaches, Moni islet is the place to be.
+In order for you to get there, head to the town of Perdika, located in the southern part of the Aegina island and one of the most beautiful of its regions, and hop on a small boat that will take you to this small paradise.
+Just 500 meters away from Aegina, the islet has nothing but a single monastery on it.
 Wander around its lush forests, hike to the highest point of the islet, and enjoy the panoramic view of Aegina and the Saronic Gulf.

 Spend some time in the old town of Aegina

-In addition, you can visit the Venetian tower of Marcellus (17th century), located inside the old town or discover the importance of Aegina regarding the history of the New Greek State.
+In addition, you can visit the Venetian tower of Marcellus (17th century), located inside the old town, or discover the importance of Aegina regarding the history of the New Greek State.
 After the Greek War of Independence, Aegina was chosen by the first governor of Greece, Ioannis Kapodistrias as the first capital of the State in 1827.
-Ioannis Kapodistrias founded on the island the first archaeological museum of Greece, the first national library, public school and orphanage, all of them still existing today!
+Ioannis Kapodistrias founded on the island the first archaeological museum of Greece, the first national library, public school, and orphanage, all of them still existing today!
 After the relocation of the capital to Nafplio in 1829, Aegina lost its political importance but remained an important urban center in the Saronic Gulf.